 Clan Donald New Zealand is an affiliation by blood and kinship, and is called “Clan Donald” rather than the “MacDonald’s” to recognise the diversity of names.
 Even the name “MacDonald” has a variety of spellings; Macdonald, MacDonald, McDonald, MacDonell, MacDonnell as well as the anglicized versions of Donald, Donaldson, Daniels and others.
 Add to these the names of the Sept families from north-western Scotland and north-eastern Ireland, and you can see why Clan Donald has been the largest and most famous of the clans for almost 1,000 years.

-￼In 2004 Donald MacDonald Webster of Auckland, was appointed High Commissioner for New Zealand to represent the High Council of the Chiefs of Clan Donald.
+In 2004 Donald MacDonald Webster of Auckland, was appointed High Commissioner for New Zealand to represent the High Council of the Chiefs of Clan Donald.
 In 2007 Harold McIsaac became High Commissioner, and Donald Webster then held the office of High Commissioner Emeritus until his death in 2010.
 Harold McIsaac‘s untimely death in June 2014 was felt by all Clan Donald members worldwide.
-Harold was retiring in December 2014 and the High Commissioner Elect was Alan MacDonald of Canterbury, who is now High Commissioner for New Zealand.
+Harold was retiring in December 2014 and the High Commissioner Elect was Alan MacDonald of Canterbury, who was then appointed High Commissioner for New Zealand.

 A Brief History of Clan Donald Organisations in New Zealand